Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/writingaddons/_index.md

 ### Initialization

-To initialize a new free@home Addon, simply import the `FreeAtHome` class from the `free-at-home` library and create a new object:
+To initialize a new ABB free@home Addon, simply import the `FreeAtHome` class from the `free-at-home` library and create a new object:

 ```typescript